oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

          optionValue: en
  ```

-Now we need to make customization for our product page.
-For this we'll create the layout update file and place it in the `Resources/views/layouts/first_theme/demo_layout_test` directory, for example `DemoBundle/Resources/views/layouts/first_theme/demo_layout_test/test.yml`:
-Please note that the file is placed in the route specific folder and as the result it will be executed only if you go to `demo_layout_test` route.

 Adding CSS and JS
 --------------------

-Let's add CSS and JS required for our product page.
+Let's add some CSS and JS to our page.
 For this we'll use `style` and `script` block types:

 ```yaml
 layout: